jarhodes314/sorting-visualiser/README.md

 ## What has been done
 * Create basic interface using Eto
+* Create support for calculating disparity in a list, either using caching or on-the-fly, implementation as yet untested for both general success & performance

 ## Things to do
 * Create method to draw the visualisations
-* Create support for calculating disparity in a list, either using caching or on-the-fly
 * Add some algorithms

 ## New features (compared to the old version, not necessarily implemented yet)